sokainakanwal1/Prompt-Formatter/replit.md

-# Prompt Formatter
+# Project Overview

 ## Overview

-This is a full-stack web application that helps users format and enhance their prompts for ChatGPT and other AI models.
-The application takes raw, unstructured prompts and transforms them into clear, organized instructions that produce better AI responses.
-Built with React on the frontend and Express on the backend, it uses Google's Gemini AI to intelligently rewrite prompts with proper structure, context, and clarity.
+This is a full-stack web application for prompt formatting and optimization, built as an SEO-optimized single-page application.
+The app allows users to input messy or unclear prompts and transforms them into well-structured, effective instructions for AI models like ChatGPT and Google Gemini.
+The application is designed to rank highly for prompt-related keywords and provides a completely free service with no usage limits.

 ## User Preferences